Azure/fleet/docs/faq.md

     - `ServiceExport` (Member Cluster, user-facing resource)
     - `ServiceImport` (Hub Cluster, internal resource)

 Most of these resources are protected by a set of validating webhooks, preventing users from modifying them.
+For more information about fleet networking resource please refer to this link [here](https://github.com/Azure/fleet-networking).

 ## List of Resources Allowed to be Propagated from Hub to Member Cluster; Can We Control This List of Resources?